Ubon Ratchathani: Airport

 As well as being a commercial facility, Ubon Ratchathani Airport (IATA: UBP) is also an active Royal Thai Air Force (RTAF) base, the home of 2nd Air Division/21st Wing Air Combat Command.
 During the Vietnam War, US and Australian squadrons were based here.

 Bus terminal

 The town's main bus station is in the northwest of the city, on the Ring Road (Highway 231), 500. m west of its intersection with Chayangkun Road (Highway 212) on the outskirts of the city and close to Big C store.
 Nakhonchai Air operates its own private bus terminal just across from the main bus station.

 Railway terminal

 The eastern terminus of the north-eastern railway line from Hua Lamphong Railway Station, Bangkok's central station, is in Warin Chamrap.
-The rail-head reached Warin in April 1930.
-The terminal station is called Ubon Ratchathani, but is in Warin Chamrap municipality, which is south of Ubon Ratchathani.
+The railhead reached Warin in April 1930.
+The terminal station is called Ubon Ratchathani but is in Warin Chamrap municipality, which is south of Ubon Ratchathani.